bloodstiller/bloodstiller.com/content/Articles/ShadowCredentialsAttack.md

 The Shadow Credentials attack is an advanced technique that exploits Active Directory's certificate-based authentication mechanism to compromise user accounts without changing their passwords.
 This attack leverages the `msDS-KeyCredentialLink` attribute to add a malicious certificate, allowing an attacker to impersonate the target user stealthily.

+**To put it simply**: If we have the `WriteProperty` privilege (specifically for the `msDS-KeyCredentialLink` attribute) over a user or computer object, we can set Shadow Credentials for that object and authenticate as them.
+You read that right, we can add a certificate-based credential to a user or computer and then authenticate as them.
+We can also request a Kerberos ticket and use it for pass-the-ticket attacks if needed.

 ### What are Shadow Credentials? {#what-are-shadow-credentials}